-Appointments at the Health Center are provided 24 hours per day by the nursing staff.
-Doctor’s appointments can be scheduled Monday-Friday 8:30 am-4:30 pm.
-There are no walk in appointments at the Health Center except for emergencies due our collective efforts to appropriately triage and contain the spread of COVID-19 on campus and in our community.
-If a student needs to be seen urgently they should call the health center at 413-774-1600 and speak with a nurse who will triage them.
-If a student feels they are experiencing an emergency they should call Campus Security at 413-772-9880 who will assit the student and either contact emergency services directly or transport the student to the Health Center.
+Appointments at the Chen Center are provided 24 hours per day by the nursing staff.
+Doctor’s appointments can be scheduled Monday – Friday 8:30 am – 4:30 pm.
+Students may also walk-in anytime to be seen by a nurse who can address many common symptoms (ie seasonal allergies, headache, congestion, cough etc) and can arrange a timely follow up with the physician or nurse practitioner if needed.
+If a student needs to be seen urgently they should come to the Chen Center or call 413-774-1600 to speak with a nurse.
+If a student feels they are experiencing an emergency they should call Campus Security at 413-772-9880 who will assist the student and either contact emergency services directly or transport the student to the Health Center.

 If a student feels unwell or sick they should immediately call the health center at 413-774-1600 to speak with a nurse.
 Failing to do so puts your friends, faculty and staff at risk of becoming ill.
 Remember, your health and the health of the community is more important than missing class or other obligations.
 If you have any questions please feel free to call the health center at 413-774-1600 at any time to speak with a nurse.

 Due to COVID-19, all appointments with the health center will be scheduled.
 There will be no walk in appointments except for emergencies and students who need to pick up daily/weekly medications.
 If you feel your medical concern is emergent, please call Campus Security at 413-772-9880 for assistance.
 Otherwise, to discuss your symptoms/concerns with a nurse or make an appointment to be seen, please call the Health Center at 41-774-1600.
 After asking a few questions, a health center staff member will determine when you should be seen and whether you should be seen in the Dewey House or the D.S Chen Health and Wellness Center.